·

 The boats occupy anywhere from 6-10 people and the charters are private meaning it’s just you, your crew, and your captain (we loved our captain— shoutout to Captain Marcos).

-10. Ride the Pinellas Trail
+10. Pinellas Trail

-It’s so fun to ride on your bike, especially in Dunedin.
-Dunedin has several breweries and restaurants right off the trail with plenty of bike racks so you can feel comfortable popping in and out of each as you ride along the trail.
+The Pinellas Trail stretches from Tarpon Springs down to St. Pete.
+Dunedin has several breweries and restaurants right off the trail with plenty of bike racks so you can feel comfortable popping in and out of each as you ride along the trail!

-🚲 Explore the city on a bike in a small group and discover the best of Dunedin landmarks.
+Explore the city on a bike in a small group and discover the best of Dunedin landmarks.

 Book the tour

-13. Visit a local distillery
+13. Visit a Local Distillery

 If you want to sip on something locally made, make a stop at Cotherman Distilling Co.
 They hand-craft whiskey, vodka, gin, and their Palmer’s Tropical rums using Florida-grown grains and molasses.